nwg/racket-wiki/Intro-Projects.md

 The best place to ask for help with any of these is on the [users mailing list](http://racket-lang.org/community.html).

-# Code Improvements

-These are improvements to the Racket source.
-Fork the GitHub repository and then submit a pull request.

-* Port code that uses `class100` to the current class system
-* ~~Get rid of units in the net collect~~ _(Done by Jon Zeppieri)_
-* Fix warnings in C code  _(Forked to pmatos/racket to sort this one out.
-Will issue pull request when completed.)_
-  - Refer to the nightly build [logs](http://pre.racket-lang.org/build-log.txt) for our distributed platforms
-* Find uses of alists and replace them with hash tables where appropriate (note that short alists, below ~40 items, can be faster than hashes)
-  - Search for uses of `assq` and friends to find
-* Find things that use lists for sets, replace them with `racket/set`
-  - Search for uses of `member` and friends to find
-* Find uses of `srfi/1`, replace them with `racket/list` stuff
-* ~~Add support for `macro-debugger/analysis/check-requires` to xrepl~~ (Completed by Eli)
-* Fix Swindle to have `call-next-method` available without `#lang swindle`

-# Documentation Improvements

-Similar to code improvements (docs are code).

-* Revise the FFI docs: better docs, lots of examples, guide-like text
-* Add a detailed example to the profiler manual.
-* Documentation clarifications and/or small examples
-* Write tutorials for building small applications and using major features, e.g., the class system or macros.
-* Convert Eli's Swindle documentation to Scribble.

-# Integration

-These are improvements to other systems to better support Racket.

-* Racket support for github code highlighting
-* Racket support for github code editing
-* Etags support for Racket features
-* Improve Racket support in Ohloh's line counter
-* Racket support in MediaWiki's GeSHi highligher
-* Extend the gabot IRC bot to deliver messages to offline people (contact [Eli](mailto:eli@barzilay.org) for more info)
-  - Optionally, extend it to do more cool stuffs
-  - [rudybot](https://github.com/offby1/rudybot) is another possible starting point

 # Small Projects

 These are self-contained projects.
 Just create a new github repository,